OtocolobusManulManul/path-visualizer/README.md

     - ideally a user would be able to implement the funcionality on preexisting code by providing a function reference, and specifying which objects need to be turned into nodes.
   - implement more options for graph display and perhaps a localized viewer using chromium libraries or something (no more webserver)
   - create ctypes compatiable anytree node objects so it can visualize the execution state of an algorithm in C++ by passing constructor addresses to and a function pointer.
+  - make the graphs it generates look less bad

 ## to cover dependancies  run